 Bannockburn High School believes that regular, effective homework is an important part of our school day.
 Parents are asked to discuss formal and informal homework regularly.
-As a general rule, pupils from every year group should have homework every night, either prescribed written work or reading and revision.
+Pupil should have regular homework, either prescribed written work or reading and revision.

 The main purposes of homework: